-Background reports can be inaccurate in any number of ways.
-For this reason, it is critically important that you carefully review any background reports to ensure that the information correctly reflects your credit, employment, business, or other personal information.
+Background and credit reports can be inaccurate in any number of ways.
+For this reason, it is critically important that you carefully review any reports to ensure that the information correctly reflects your credit, employment, business, or other personal information.

 Common Types of Inaccuracies